 One example of such a project employed annotations to common vocabularies to enable the integration and comparison of zooarchaeological datasets from 17 sites (in total over 294,000 records of bone specimens).
 Each dataset had its own organization (schema) and used somewhat different proprietary vocabulary/terminology.
 The project annotated dataset-specific taxonomic categories with Web URIs for animal taxa curated by the Encyclopedia of Life102, annotated classifications of bone elements with concepts of the Uber Anatomy Ontology (UBERON)103, and employed a vocabulary developed by Open Context for bone fusion, sex determinations and standard measurements.
-The vocabulary alignments provided the basis for data integration and comparison across the different datasets (Kansa et al. 2014).
+The vocabulary alignments provided the basis for data integration and comparison across the different datasets (Arbuckle et al. 2014; Kansa et al. 2014; Whitcher-Kansa 2015).